 Financial aid & scholarships

-You MUST complete and submit a FAFSA - Free Application for Federal Student Aid - as soon as possible after October 1, 2020 This is the only way to apply for federal student aid for college or career school - and for most state and institutional aid.
+You MUST complete and submit a FAFSA - Free Application for Federal Student Aid - as soon as possible after December 1, 2024.
+This is the only way to apply for federal student aid for college or career school - and for most state and institutional aid.
 Financial aid offices use information from the FAFSA to determine if you are eligible to receive federal student aid (grants, loans, and work-study programs).
 Be SURE to file a FAFSA even if you think you won't qualify so you won't be locked out of monetary awards.
-If you aren’t sure you qualify for the FAFSA, you may need to fill out a TASFA (Texas Application for State Financial Aid). come by the counselor’s office with help for either one.
+If you aren’t sure you qualify for the FAFSA, you may need to fill out a TASFA (Texas Application for State Financial Aid).
+Come by the counselor’s office for help with either one.

 Go to FAFSA to apply online.
 If you would like to have a FAFSA worksheet before going online to apply, pick one up in the counselors' office.
 Check the calendar of events for district and school financial aid workshops.